corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/node/corda-firewall-component.md

 To run Apache Artemis you can use: `cd artemis && bin/artemis run`

 {{< /note >}}
 We have tested Corda against Apache Artemis v2.6.2 (v2.19.1 for Corda 4.9.1 and above) and RedHat amq broker v7.2.2.
-It is recommended to use these Artemis versions with Corda.
+R3 recommends to use these Artemis versions with Corda.

 ## Apache ZooKeeper